vhartman/vhartman.github.io/_posts/2023-02-20-two-neurons-ride-a-bike.md

 The controller is able to stabilize the bike and follow a path defined by a sequence of points.
 The points are used to compute the required angle, and once the bike gets close to a point, we are steering to the next point.

-I spent some more effort, and ran a random search to improve the controller parameters.
+I spent some more effort{% include sidenote.html text='The effort was mostly spent on tuning the rewards.'%}, and ran a random search to improve the controller parameters.
 I defined the reward $$R = -0.1 * (\theta - \theta_\text{desired}) + 1$$ given at each timestep.
 This should punish deviation from a desired angle, but reward not falling over.
 Falling over lead to a 'reward' of $$-10000$$.